-Mind in Kingston carefully monitored its income and expenditure during 2023-24 and focused on sourcing new funding and expanding its services.
-In addition, the charity is acutely aware of the cost of living crisis which can have a heavy impact on mental health and wellbeing, and it is expected that those on lowest incomes are most affected.
-An informal partnership was set up with Citizens Advice Kingston to provide staff and volunteers with key support and improve referrals between the two charities.
+Mind in Kingston carefully monitored its income and expenditure during 2024-25 and focused on delivering quality services.
+In addition, the charity is acutely aware of the cost-of-living crisis which can have a heavy impact on mental health and wellbeing, and it is expected that those on lowest incomes are most affected.

 The Board is supported by the Finance Sub-Committee which meets monthly to review and scrutinise the charity's budgets, income and expenditure, cashflow, debtors and creditors and any potential risks.
-RBK confirmed an extension of the Active & Supporting Communities Contract until September 2024, and the Southwest London Clinical Commissioning Group also extended the contract for Counselling and the football project until March 2025, offering security for the next financial year.